 To calculate the upright frame capacity for your needs, take the estimated maximum load weight for each beam level and multiply it by the number of beam levels in the racking section.
 Factor in the vertical beam spacing according to your pallet dimensions using the ratings available on the capacity chart supplied by the rack manufacturer.

-The Rack Manufacturers Institute suggests that a pallet rack system be no more than six times higher than deep.
+For example, a standard pallet racking system with 42” racks should feature a combined frame height no taller than 252” (21 feet).
 The added depth provides stability to the system in case of a collision, natural disaster, or accident.

 For racking systems that exceed this 6:1 height-to-depth ratio, warehouse managers can use row spacers to attach rowing or racks and add depth without compromising the warehouse floor plan.

-Rack anchors are the industry-standard feature for securing racking systems to the warehouse’s concrete floor, reducing toppling risk.
+Rack anchors are the industry-standard feature for securing racking systems to the warehouse’s concrete floor, reducing toppling risk and increasing impact resistance.

-You can also use column protectors, and end-of-aisle guard rails to prevent collisions with picking equipment, damaging the rack structure, and reducing the frame capacity.
+You can also use column protectors, heavier bracing, and end-of-aisle guard rails to prevent collisions with picking equipment, damage the rack structure, and reduce frame capacity.

-At Shelving + Rack Systems, Inc., we carry the best range of premium new and used pallet rack systems available.
-Explore our online catalog or call us at (800)-589-7225 for a consultation with our project managers and let us help you find the perfect racking system for your facility.
+At Shelving + Rack Systems, Inc., we carry the best range of premium new and used pallet rack systems available for a range of warehousing applications.
+Explore our online catalog or call us at (800) 589-7225 for a consultation with our project managers and let us help you find the perfect racking system for your facility.